 anything that triggers the headaches

-any stresses your child might be experiencing
+any stress your child has

-any past medical problems your child has had
+any past medical problems

-any medications your child is taking
+any medicines your child takes

 any family history of headaches

 To help pin down the problem, doctors often ask parents — and older kids and teens

 Lie down in a cool, dark, quiet room.